allegroai/clearml-docs/docs/apps/clearml_session.md

    machine via SSH, and tunnels both SSH and JupyterLab over the SSH connection.
 If a specific Docker was specified, the JupyterLab environment will run inside the Docker.

-   1. The CLI outputs access links to the remote JupyterLab and VSCode sessions:
+   1. The CLI outputs access links to the remote JupyterLab and VS Code sessions:

     ```console
     Interactive session is running: